muppet9010/Factorio-Biter-Santa/README.md

 Features
 -------

-Santa sleigh being pulled by biters.
+A flying Santa sleigh being pulled by biters.
 Made from ingame assets so fits in base game graphically.

+Configurable landing position and start position

 Configurable santa status messages.

-Santa will detroy any buildings in his landing or takeoff path.
-Damage is done via a new "script" force to avoid any unintended consequences from other mods.
+Santa will take 60 tiles to finish landing and stopping.
+It will detroy any buildings in its landing or takeoff path.